 The term vin ordinaire has its roots in the French wine classification system.
-Each French wine region grades the quality of its wines, and wine that isn't from one specific region is labled Vin de Table.
-Many European countries have a similar classification, and one of the goals of the on-going European Union plan to reform the continent's wine laws is to make this more consistent across the various countries.
+Each French wine region grades the quality of its wines, and wine that isn’t from one specific region is labled Vin de Table.
+Many European countries have a similar classification, and one of the goals of the on-going European Union plan to reform the continent’s wine laws is to make this more consistent across the various countries.
 In this, the Vin de Table wines are being replaced by wines labeled Vin de Pays or IGP.
-More, after the jump:

-But the intent is the same — to produce qualty wines meant for everyday drinking.
+But the intent is the same — to produce quality wines meant for everyday drinking.
 That we have never mastered this concept is not new.
 The pioneering wine writer Frank Schoonmaker, writing for Gourmet magazine in 1947, complained that:

 And in the past five years we have hardly seen any real vin ordinaire (by which I mean a common, inexpensive table wine) sold in America.
 The humble gallon jug virtually disappeared in 1943 from our wine merchants’ shelves; instead, the undistinguished reds and whites from the mass production areas of California appeared in fancy dress at a fancy price, and elaborate advertising campaigns were launched to convince us that bottles which we used to buy reluctantly for 60 cents were suddenly worth $1.50 and were being sold us as a special favor.